 Article 2.
-Upon motion duly made and seconded and motion made by Francis Casey, Chairman Board of Selectmen, it was Unanimously Voted for the Town to hear the report of any standing committee, and to abolish any special committee not submitting a report which is required to do so, unless otherwise voted, and to establish any new committee.
-Motion made and seconded by Ann-Marie Noyes to continue the new committee (Government Study Committee) which consist of 7 (seven) members, others that are already established will also continue.
+To see if the Town will vote to hear the report of any standing committee, and to abolish any special committee not submitting a report which is required to do so, unless otherwise voted, and to establish any new committee, or take any other action relative thereto.